Celebrating and encouraging partnership projects between independent schools, maintained schools and local communities.

 Partnerships between schools have grown because more and more schools - maintained and independent - have had such a good experience with them.
 Teachers have shared training opportunities, observed each others’ lessons and exchanged teaching materials.
 Schools have supported each other’s curriculum development, careers advice, university preparation and subject specialist teaching.
-Sporting and drama facilities - where available - have been shared, with workshops and Saturday classes made available for children who are not pupils at the host school.
+Sporting and drama facilities have been shared, with workshops and Saturday classes made available for children who are not pupils at the host school.
 Sharing these experiences is what this website is for, demonstrating the excellent work that is already going on and inspiring more schools to get involved.
-Most independent schools offer fee-reduced places through bursaries to make places more accessible to a wider range of children and a third of independent school pupils now receive a fee reduction.

-Schools can add details of their partnerships to this website.
-Please register and then follow the instructions to add project/s.
+ISC schools can add details of their partnerships to this website.
+Please register and then follow the instructions to add projects.

 Facts and figures